KoreTeknology/Blender-3x-Audio-Research/audaspace-related-specs.md

 ### Main Structure

-Audaspace is built within a specific concept of Hardware/software to be able to connect virtual audio players to sources and listeners
+Audaspace is built within a specific concept of Hardware/software to be able to connect virtual audio players to sources and listeners.
+The buffer is the container that store data and send it to the devices.

 ### The following (probably incomplete) features are supported by audaspace: